IsaKiko/D3-visualising-data/05-javascript.md

 };
 ~~~

-> ## Let the cat work out  {.challenge}
-> Create a second button 'run around the block', that makes the cat slimmer again.

 In JavaScript there are two main data types: strings (text, everything in quotes)
 and numbers.
 It's important to remember that you can't do maths with strings or
 append numbers together.